tuva-health/medicare_cclf_connector/README.md

 <br/><br/>

 ### Step 4: Run
 Now you're ready to run the connector and the Tuva Project.
 For example, using dbt CLI you would `cd` to the project root folder in the command line and execute `dbt build`.
 Next you're now ready to do claims data analytics!
-Check out the [data mart](https://thetuvaproject.com/data-marts/about) in our docs to learn what tables you should query.
 <br/><br/>

 ## 🙋🏻‍♀️ How do I contribute?